jamie-sherriff/android-platform-tools/README.md

 * Always welcome

 ## Roadmap ##
-* more customisation of the platform tools path, currently defaults to process.cwd() and "platform-tools"
+* more customisation of the platform tools path, currently defaults to __dirname and "platform-tools"
 * Also consult TODO.txt

 ## Known Issues ##